 Your Health Information Rights

-- Inspect And Copy Your Health Information.
+- Inspect and Copy Your Health Information.
 You have the right to inspect and obtain a copy of your health care information.
 You have the right to request that the copy be provided in an electronic form or format (e.g., PDF saved onto CD).
 If the form and format are not readily producible, then the organization will work with you to provide it in a reasonable electronic form or format.
 For example, you may request a copy of your immunization record from your health care provider.
 This right of access does not apply to psychotherapy notes, which are maintained for the personal use of a mental health professional.
-Your request for inspection or access must be submitted in writing to: Andrea Ewert, CEO Home Oxygen Company, PO Box 578173 Modesto CA 95357 (209) 523-0202.
+Your request for inspection or access must be submitted in writing to: Andrea Ewert, CEO Home Oxygen Company, PO Box 578173 Modesto California 95357, (209) 523-0202.
 In addition, we may charge you a reasonable fee to cover our expenses for copying your health information.

-- Request To Correct Your Health Information.
-You have a right to request that Home Oxygen Company, LLC amend your health information that you believe is incorrect or incomplete.
+- Request to Correct Your Health Information.
+You have a right to request that Home Oxygen Company, Inc. amend your health information that you believe is incorrect or incomplete.
 For example, if you believe the date of you heart surgery is incorrect; you may request that the information be corrected.
 We are not required to change your health information and if your request is denied, we will provide you with information about our denial and how you can disagree with the denial.
-To request an amendment, you must make you request in writing to Andrea Ewert, CEO, PO Box 578173 Modesto, CA 95357.
+To request an amendment, you must make you request in writing to Andrea Ewert, CEO, PO Box 578173 Modesto, California 95357.
 You must also provide a reason for your request.

 - Request Restrictions on Certain Uses and Disclosures.
 You have the right to request restrictions on how your health information is used or to whom your information is disclosed, even if the restriction affects your treatment or our payment or health care operation activities.
 For example, if you are an employee in a clinic and you receive health care services in that clinic, you may request that your medical record not be stored with the other clinic records.
 However, we are not required to agree in all circumstances to your requested restrictions, except in the case of a disclosure restricted to a health plan if the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law; and the protected health information pertains solely to a health care item or service for which you, or the person other than the health plan on your behalf, has paid the covered entity in full.
 If you would like to make a request for restrictions, you must submit your request in writing to [include title of contact person and address].